m-a-y-a-n-k/SumItUp/README.md

 # SumItUp

-SumItUp is a platform that allows users to generate summaries from various types of content, including audio, images, videos, GIFs, URLs, and books.
+SumItUp is a platform that allows users to generate summaries from various types of content, including audio, images, videos, GIFs, URLs, PDFs and books.
 It provides users with quick and concise summaries to help them understand the content more efficiently.

 ## Features